Hyukjoo-Lee/Hyukjoo-Lee.github.io_previous/_posts/2022-01-26-JavaScript_Node.js.markdown

 - HTTPS : Hypertext transfer protocol secure (HTTPS) is the secure version of HTTP, which is the primary protocol used to send data between a web browser and a website

-- e.g. When you enter the URL , you wnat to see in your browser, an HTTP request is sent to a physical computer elsewhere; this request contains some info whether you want to load a web page or send info to that computer.
+- e.g. When you enter the URL , you want to see in your browser, an HTTP request is sent to a physical computer elsewhere; this request contains some info whether you want to load a web page or send info to that computer.

-**Source code**

 ```javascript
 const port = 3000,